alextanhongpin/ideas/README.md

 ## Storing data in IPFS

 Look into how to create DAP (decentralized application).

+## Compare IPFS, Swarm etc.

+Also look into Whisper.
+Try to implement a simple project with it.

 ## Genetic Algorithm